sindresorhus/memoize/readme.md

 ### WeakMap cache with multiple arguments

-If you want to memoize a function of multiple object arguments, you can use [deep-weak-map](https://github.com/futpib/deep-weak-map) as a replacement for the default cache.
+If you want to memoize a function with multiple object arguments, you can use [deep-weak-map](https://github.com/futpib/deep-weak-map) as a replacement for the default cache.

 #### Example